izcheung/mySQLWorkBenchUserDoc/docs/index.md

 ## Background

 Structured Query Language (SQL) is a programming language that provides a set of commands that allow users to manage and manipulate relational databases.
-MySQL is a popular relational database management system that implements the SQL language.
+[MySQL](https://www.mysql.com/){:target="_blank"} is a popular relational database management system (RDBMS) that implements the SQL language.
 Some of the operations that a user can do include querying, updating, inserting, and deleting data from tables.

 ## Intended Users
-This documentation is aimed at beginner-level developers who require a step-by-step guide on how to write SQL statements.
+This documentation is targeted towards the following users:

+- Beginner-level developers who needs a step-by-step guide on writing SQL commands.
+- Analysts requiring SQL for conducting data processing tasks.

 ## Prerequisite Knowledge
 This guide assumes that you have the following: